oneeljilc/DSC232R_GroupProject/README.md

 ### 4.a.
 Data Exploration
 ### 4.b.
 PreProcessing
 #### 4.b.i.
 Dataset #1: Steam Reviews
+On the `reviews_df` spark dataframe, `.printSchema()` is used to explore the features provided for each review and a count of all reviews is taken.
+There are two columns related to the Chinese gaming market that won't be useful for this analyis so they are removed using `.drop`.
+Additionally, it is identified that the dataset contains reviews in many different languages.
+For the purposes of this work, English language text analysis will be performed on the reviews; therefore, the data is filtered to include only the reviews in English and a new count is taken.
+Next, there are three unique identifier attributes that are vital for the analysis as well as the review itself.
+Rows with nulls values in any of these columns are dropped and rows with duplicate `recommendationid` values are also dropped.
+Upon review, many of the columns were imported as strings so the definitions in Kaggle are used to cast the mismatched columns to their appropriate datatypes.
+A brief analysis of the time related attributes indicated some incorrect dates so any rows containing `timestamp` values older than the launch date of Steam (September 12, 2003) are removed.
+Finally the processed reviews dataframe is split into two dataframes: one containing all of the metadata (`reviews_df_processed_metadata`) and one containing only the unique identifiers for the review and game plus the review (`reviews_df_processed_reviews`).
+Future work will include processing the reviews for Natural Language Processing (NLP).
 #### 4.b.ii.
 Dataset #2: Steam Games
 #### 4.b.iii.
 Verifying the Compatability of the Datasets
 #### 4.b.iv.
 Text Processing.